jro31/jethro-codes/_articles/projects/meals-of-change.md

 session[:user_id] = user.id
 ```

-We'll then tell the front-end that this was done successfully, by returning a status of `:created`, and rendering a json with `logged_in: true` and returning the user.
+We'll then tell the front-end that this was done successfully, by returning a status of `:created`, and render a json with `logged_in: true` and return the user.

 ```rb
 render json: {